microsoft/TypeScript-Handbook/pages/Triple-Slash Directives.md

-These are comments, as per the language specification, containing a single XML tag.
+These are single-line comments, as per the language specification, containing a single XML tag.
 The contents of the comment are used as compiler directives.

 Triple-slash directives are **only** valid at the top of their containing file.
-A triple-slash directive can only be preceded by comments or other triple-slash directives.
+A triple-slash directive can only be preceded by single or multi-line comments, including other triple-slash directives.
-If they are encountered in following a statement or a declaration they are treated as regular single line comments, and no special meaning.
+If they are encountered following a statement or a declaration they are treated as regular single-line comments, and hold no special meaning.

 ## `/// <reference path="..." />`

 The `/// <reference path="..." />` directive is the most common of this group.
-It is serves as a pre-processor directive declare *dependency* between files.
+It serves as a declaration of *dependency* between files.

 Triple-slash references instruct the compiler to include additional files in the compilation process.